-Moisture content and ash content are important parameter for establishing the relationship between rubber seed oil and its properties (Abdulkadir, et al. 2015).
+Moisture content and ash content are important a rameter for establishing the relationship between rubber seed oil and its properties (Abdulkadir, et al. 2015).
 In this study, the moisture content and ash content of local rubber seed are greater than superior rubber seeds for all altitude.
 The characteristic of rubber seed from Prabumulih district showed the most excellent quality value of water content and ash content are small.
 Oil is expected to have a small moisture content to reduce hydrolysis reaction.
-From the table, we can see that the superior rubber seed types have better quality than local rubber seed.
+From the table, we can see that the superior rubber seed.